astrom-tom/ESO_chile_python_team/docs/source/index.rst

 R. Thomas, P. Sanchez, A. Razza, P. Figueiro

 .. warning::
     This page is not supported nor endorsed by ESO.
-It is made from ESO people and for ESO people.
+It is made by ESO people and in the spirit of sharing **open-source** material.
+No observational data are shared on this page.